Shared-use path: Issues

 Shared use paths are criticised for creating conflict between pedestrians and cyclists and creating complaints from pedestrians and speed.
 Therefore, the paths do not properly take into account the different needs of different road users.
 For example a study by the Institute for Chartered Engineers found that users of shared use paths were confused about the nature of the path and who has priority on them.

 Pedestrians are sometimes unsure how to behave on shared-use paths.
-The question arises whether the path is to be treated as a road (therefore pedestrians should face oncoming traffic) or a path (and therefore pedestrians may walk wherever they choose).
+The question arises whether the path is to be treated as a road (therefore pedestrians should face oncoming traffic), or a path (and therefore pedestrians may walk wherever they choose).

 Shared-use paths alongside the highway often look like sidewalks to motorists.
 Therefore, at side roads, in jurisdictions where pedestrians do not have priority at side roads, the priority situation at side roads on shared-use paths can be confusing and often cyclists are required to give way to turning motorists.

 By country

 United Kingdom

-Before the January 2022 revision, the Highway Code gave no advice to pedestrians on how to share space with cyclists; there was is also little guidance given to cyclists.
-(The 2023 edition covers both aspects.The UK Department for Transport advises local authorities that cyclists and pedestrians should not be expected to share space on or alongside city streets.
+Before the January 2022 revision, the Highway Code gave no advice to pedestrians on how to share space with cyclists; there was also little guidance given to cyclists.
+(The 2023 edition covers both aspects.
+The UK Department for Transport advises local authorities that cyclists and pedestrians should not be expected to share space on or alongside city streets.
+Sustrans gives advice for cyclists, walkers and runners using shared-use paths on the National Cycle Network.

 The Milton Keynes redway system is an example of a city-wide network of shared-use paths.
 The network consists of over 200 miles of shared-use paths that avoid the city's busy and fast grid roads (which run between neighbourhoods rather than through them).